top of page

 Use the drop-down menu to quickly navigate to different sections of the blog.
 Simply click on a topic to jump directly to the information you’re interested in!

-So without further ado, here is our list of the 15 best things to do in Halifax, suitable for families with kids, starting with a map to show where everything is located.
+So without further ado, here is our list of the 15 best things to do in Halifax with kids, suitable for families with kids, starting with a map to show where everything is located.

 Whenever we plan a trip, we always start with Google Maps.
 It helps us visualize locations and create efficient itineraries.
 We’ve added all the sights and attractions to the map below to help you see where everything is and plan your own itinerary.